CALL NOW: 713-781-5200

 Damages Available in Birth Injury Cases

-Economic damages cover measurable financial losses resulting from the birth injury.
-These include past and future medical expenses such as emergency care, surgeries, hospitalizations, ongoing therapies, medications, medical equipment, and assistive devices.
-Additionally, if parents must modify their home to accommodate their child’s needs or if the child will require specialized care as they grow, these expenses can be included in a claim.
+When medical negligence causes a birth injury, Texas law allows families to seek compensation for the full range of losses their child has suffered.
+Economic damages cover measurable financial losses, including past and future medical expenses such as emergency care, surgeries, hospitalizations, ongoing therapies, medications, medical equipment, and assistive devices.
+If parents must modify their home or arrange for specialized care as the child grows, those costs can also be included in a claim.

 Few law firms focus exclusively on medical malpractice cases, but this is all we do.
 Our Houston medical malpractice lawyers bring nearly 70 years of combined experience fighting for victims of medical mistakes.
-We’ve earned a reputation throughout Texas and nationwide for our trial-tested legal team’s commitment to pursuing justice for families affected by preventable birth injuries.
+We have earned a reputation throughout Texas and nationwide for our trial-tested legal team’s commitment to pursuing justice for families affected by preventable birth injuries.

 Our approach includes the following:

-- Thorough investigation: We work with medical professionals to carefully review every aspect of your case and identify all instances of negligence
+• Thorough investigation: We work with medical professionals to carefully review every aspect of your case and identify all instances of negligence.

-- No upfront fees: We work on a contingency basis, meaning you pay nothing unless we recover compensation for your family
+• No upfront fees: We work on a contingency basis, meaning you pay nothing unless we recover compensation for your family.

-Contact Davis & Davis Today to Discuss Your Houston Birth Injury Case
+Contact Davis & Davis to Discuss Your Houston Birth Injury Case

-Davis & Davis has helped countless families throughout Houston and across Texas hold negligent healthcare providers accountable for preventable birth injuries.
+If your child suffered a birth injury due to medical negligence in Houston, you have legal options.
+Acting quickly preserves evidence and protects your family’s rights.
+Davis & Davis has helped families throughout Houston and across Texas hold negligent healthcare providers accountable for preventable birth injuries.
 Our extensive knowledge of medical malpractice law, combined with our trial-tested approach, positions us to fight effectively for the compensation your family deserves.
 Contact our office to schedule your free case evaluation and learn how we can help your family move forward.

 Frequently Asked Questions